Year 1800-1849

 In 1832 he was appointed professor of natural history in the University of Neuchâtel in Switzerland.
 Here the fossil-rich slates and limestones attracted his interest, although very little had been accomplished in the way of scientific study of them previously.
 This resulted in a long palaeontological interest in the classification of fossile fish.
 Under his inspiring leadership, the University of Neuchâtel soon became a leading institution for scientific research.

 In 1840 Agassiz published two volumes entitled Etudes sur les glaciers ("Study on Glaciers").
 Here he discussed glacier movement, formation of moraines, and glacier erosion as demonstrated by striae and roches moutonnées seen in front of many glaciers in the Alps.
-As many glaciers at that time was growing, he had no difficulty in accepting Charpentier's and Schimper's idea that some of the alpine glaciers had extended across the wide plains and valleys beyond their contemporary size.
+As many glaciers at that time was growing, he had no difficulty in accepting Charpentier's and Schimper's idea that some of the alpine glaciers previously had extended across the wide plains and valleys, far beyond their contemporary size.
 Agassiz went still farther in his conclusions.
-He concluded that, in the relatively recent past, Switzerland had been like Greenland, and that one vast sheet of ice, originating in the central Alps, had extended over the entire valley of northwestern Switzerland until it reached the the Jura mountains.
+He concluded that, in the relatively recent past, Switzerland had been like Greenland, and that one vast sheet of ice, originating in the central Alps, had extended over the entire lowland of northwestern Switzerland, reaching the the Jura mountains.

 Upper end of Glen Roy, looking ENE on September 3, 2000.
 The uppermost of the former lake shorelines (350 m asl.) are seen to fit in altitude with the pass at the head of the valley.
 During this maximum sea level, water from ice-dammed Loch Glen Roy spilled over in the neighbouring Drummin valley to the east, to continue into the Spey drainage system further east.
 After the disappearance of the lake, a major landslide has taken place on the southern valleyside (to the right), destroying the old shorelines.
 The age of this landslide is not known, but it has been speculated that this and other landslides in the area were released as permafrost thawed.

-After having visited Glen Roy, Aggassiz travelled to Fort Augustus 30 km north of Glen Roy, on way to Inverness in NE Scotland, before continuing to Edinburgh.
+After having visited Glen Roy, Agassiz travelled to Fort Augustus 30 km north of Glen Roy, on way to Inverness in NE Scotland, before continuing to Edinburgh.
 From Fort Augustus Agassiz wrote a letter about his findings to Robert Jameson in Edinburgh, intending that it be published in the Edinburgh New Philosophical Journal (McKirdy et al. 2007).
 Jameson immediately recognised the significance of Agassiz' discoveries.
-As the latest issue of the journal was already in press, Jameson passed the letter on to Charles Maclaren, Editor of the still existing newspaper the Scotsman.
-Maclaren was also a geologist by training, and equally rapidly grasped the importance.
+As the latest issue of the journal was already in press, Jameson passed the letter on to Charles Maclaren, Editor of the still existing newspaper The Scotsman.
+Maclaren was also a geologist by training, and equally rapidly grasped the importance of Agassiz's letter.
 Thus on 7 October 1840, under the headline, 'Discovery of former glaciers in Scotland, especially in the Highlands, by Professor Agassiz', the Ice Age was first announced to the wider public.

 The ice-dammed lake in Glen Roy and in two other valleys in the Lochaber region of western Scotland were produced by the advance of glaciers from west of the Great Glen (the walley with Loch Ness) up the lower part of Glen Spean.
 These valleys today drains west, towards the Atlantic Ocean.
 The advance of glaciers 12,500-12,000 years ago blocked off the drainage outlet, causing Glen Roy, Glen Glory and Glen Spean to fill with water, until spilling over a threshold at 260 m altitude into valleys draining east into the present North Sea area.
 Further advance of ice up these glens fragmented this large water body into three separate lakes, forcing the Glen Roy lake to empty over a higher col at 325 m, eventually to empty directly into the Spey drainage sustem across a col at the valley head at 350 m altitude.
 At the glaciers later retreated, each of these three outlets was opened up in turn, presumably starting with a flood event, a jökulhlaup, and then for a time stabilising the level of the lake surface at successively lower altitudes.